robertorcosta/azure-docs.pt-br/articles/active-directory/develop/msal-configuration.md

     "audience": {
         "type": "AzureADandPersonalMicrosoftAccount"
     },
-    "default": true // Indicates that this is the default to use if not provided as part of the acquireToken or acquireTokenSilent call
+    "default": true // Indicates that this is the default to use if not provided as part of the acquireToken call },
-},
 // Example AzureAD My Organization
 {